cestef/flow/README.md

 3. Register a new OAuth app on [GitHub](https://github.com/settings/applications/new) and set the callback URL to `http://localhost:3000/api/auth/callback/`

-4. Create a `.env.local` file in the root directory and add the following
+4. Create a `.env` file based on the `.env.example` in the root directory and add the following
 ```bash
 DATABASE_URL="postgresql://postgres:@localhost:5432/flow-dev?schema=public"
 NEXTAUTH_SECRET="ultra-secure-secret"